Sophia-Ikwuneme/Ansible-autodiscovery-project/README.md

 vault secrets enable -path=secret kv

 Step 7: Set Values in Vault
-Set values for the keys 'username' and 'password' in the 'secret/database' path in Vault.

 bash
 Copy code
 vault kv put secret/database username=admin password=admin123

 Step 8: Initialize and Apply Modules

-Open a new terminal and initialize and apply the Terraform modules.
+Open a new terminal and initialize and apply the Terraform modules. bash terraform init terraform apply

-bash
-terraform init
-terraform apply

 Step 9: SSH into Bastion Host
-SSH into the Bastion host to access Jenkins.
+SSH into the Bastion host to access Jenkins. bash ssh ec2-user@<bastion-ip>

-bash
-ssh ec2-user@<bastion-ip>

 Step 10: SSH into Jenkins
 bash
 ssh ec2-user@<jenkins-ip>
 next we need to cat the part giving on out jenkins to be able to get our password